Phoenix, Arizona: Other sports

 The Phoenix area hosts two annual college football bowl games: the Fiesta Bowl, played at State Farm Stadium, and the Rate Bowl (which has undergone several name changes), held at Chase Field.

 Phoenix has an indoor football team, the Arizona Rattlers of the Indoor Football League.
 Their games are played at the Desert Diamond Arena.
 They played in the Arena Football League from 1992 to 2016 and had won five AFL championships before leaving the league.

-In 1997, the Phoenix Mercury were one of the original eight teams to launch the Women's National Basketball Association (WNBA).
-They also play at Mortgage Matchup Center.
-They have won the WNBA championship three times: first in 2007 when they defeated the Detroit Shock, again in 2009 when they defeated the Indiana Fever, and in 2014 when they swept the Chicago Sky.

 The Greater Phoenix area is home to the Cactus League, one of two spring training leagues for Major League Baseball.
 With the move by the Colorado Rockies and the Diamondbacks to their new facility in the Salt River Indian Community, the league is entirely based in the Greater Phoenix area.
 With the Cincinnati Reds' move to Goodyear, half of MLB's 30 teams are now included in the Cactus League.

 Phoenix International Raceway was built in 1964 with a 1 mi oval, with a one-of-a-kind design, as well as a 2.5 mi road course.
 It hosts several NASCAR events per season, and the annual Fall NASCAR weekend, which includes events from four different NASCAR classes, is a huge event.
 Wild Horse Pass Motorsports Park (formerly Firebird International Raceway) hosts NHRA events in the Phoenix metropolitan area.

 The city also hosts several major professional golf events, including the LPGA's Founder's Cup and, since 1932, The Phoenix Open of the PGA Tour.

 The Phoenix Marathon is a new addition to the city's sports scene, and is a qualifier for the Boston Marathon.
 The Rock 'n' Roll Marathon series has held an event in Phoenix every January since 2004.
 Phoenix is also home to a soccer club, Phoenix Rising FC.